automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 ![WebView layout inspector](../assets/images/2022/05/webview-layout-inspector.png)

-Figure: Trying to use layout inspector
+Above Figure: Trying to use layout inspector

 So, whats the solution?